 }

-After restarting, you should see options from atla-mcp-server
+You should now see options from atla-mcp-server

 in the list of available MCP tools.